codeplaysoftware/standards-proposals/tied-buffer/sycl-2.2/buffer-tags.md

 ## Overview

 This proposal aims to define an interface for specialising the construction of the buffer class whilst still allowing buffers of different types to be stored in a generic container, via the use of buffer tags.
+Each tag represent a different property of a buffer.

+## Revisions

+This revision clarifies the behaviour of the tags and how they map to buffer properties.

 ## Requirements